RumbleUp: History

-RumbleUp’s usage by conservative campaigns in the 2018 midterms marked the first time a P2P service had been available to campaigns on the center-right since Hustle’s 2017 decision to only work for liberal campaigns.
+In 2018, Washington state-based uCampaign, a web development startup focused on creating applications for Republican candidates and right-leaning causes, launched RumbleUp.
+RumbleUp's usage by conservative campaigns in the 2018 midterms marked the first time a P2P service had been available to campaigns on the center-right since Hustle's 2017 decision to only work for liberal campaigns.

 During the 2018 midterm election season RumbleUp sent tens of millions of texts for over 100 clients, including governors, senators and members of Congress.
-2018 adoption include Heritage Action, FreedomWorks, Greg Abbott’s successful bid for Governor of Texas and Florida Representative Brian Mast’s successful 2018 primary bid.
+2018 adoption include Heritage Action, FreedomWorks, Greg Abbott's successful bid for Governor of Texas and Florida Representative Brian Mast’s successful 2018 primary bid.
 Efforts to connect Florida voters displaced by Hurricane Michael to their new voting locations coincided with a voter turnout increase of 10% in the area and GOP victories in elections decided by recounts.
-RumbleUp was used for Jeff Johnson's 2018 Minnesota gubernational run and Mike Dunleavy's successful 2018 Alaska gubernational campaign.
+RumbleUp was used for Jeff Johnson's 2018 Minnesota gubernatorial run and Mike Dunleavy's successful 2018 Alaska gubernatorial campaign.

 In October of 2018 it was used by the Florida GOP in Hurricane Michael relief efforts.
 Over 70,000 numbers were texted and the organization was able to share FEMA hotlines and shelter directories with displaced citizens and connect them with other local, state and federal resources as well as help them fill out absentee ballots and locate their voting locations.

 An overload of P2P volume in the days leading up to the 2018 midterm elections caused Twilio to crash, restricting those P2P providers to limited SMS capabilities.
 RumbleUp’s provider-agnostic system was the only P2P provider to remain fully operational in the days leading up to election day.